totallycrow/rock-paper-scissors/README.md

+# Rock Paper Scissors JS Game

+## Purpose
-The Odin Project - Rock, Paper Scissor JS Game - Browser Window Version with User Interface.
+This app is one of the exercises coming form The Odin Project.
+It's a Browser Window Rock, Paper Scissor JS Game with User Interface.

+## Techstack
+This app is using pure vanilla JS.

+## Installation
+Clone or download repo and run index.html.

+## Live Demo
-To play the game go to: https://totallycrow.github.io/rock-paper-scissors/
+To see the deployed app, visit: https://totallycrow.github.io/rock-paper-scissors/